image-charts/documentation/docs/reference/localization.md

 ---
-meta_description: "Image-charts API propose to customize your graphics as for example with localization.
-This documentation shows you how to use the API url parameters to generate a chart."
+meta_description: "Learn how to customize your chart localization, like price format."
 ---
 !!! info "Enterprise subscription only"
     Language localization is only enabled in **Enterprise** subscriptions